 Patrick Wilson has been a fine and worthwhile rising actor in the last few years see him in works like Angels in America (2003), Hard Candy (2005), Watchmen (2009) but Insidious casts he and Rose Byrne in roles that give them little to do.
 The scene-stealer of the film is Lin Shaye, usually cast as a comic old lady or someone wandering in her wits ever since Theres Something About Mary (1998), who delivers the role of the medium with a smart and welcome intelligence.

-James Wan and the principal cast reunited for the also worthwhile Insidious Chapter 2 (2013), while Leigh Whannell took over as director/writer for Insidious Chapter 3 (2015).
+James Wan and the principal cast reunited for the also worthwhile Insidious Chapter 2 (2013), while Leigh Whannell took over as director/writer for Insidious Chapter 3 (2015) and this was followed by Insidious: The Last Key (2018).
 Insidious is parodied in Scary MoVie (2013) and A Haunted House 2 (2014).

 (Nominee for Best Supporting Actress (Lin Shaye) at this sites Best of 2010 Awards).